datascienceclubUVU/UVU-2022-2023/Projects Hub/Fall 2022 Club Project/Pandas Overview.md

                 [1]  'Provo'  30       55        20
                 [2]  'Lindon' 20       30        55
 ### Data Manipulation Techniques
-#### If Pandas is popular for anything, it would be Data Manipulation.
-Listed below are some of the Data Manipulation tasks Pandas is able to accomplish.
+#### Pandas offers hundreds of different techniques to analyze and manipulate data.
+In this section, I'll give a breif overview of some of the techniques used in the Example project with some code samples.
 TO FOLLOW ALONG, SIMPLY COPY THE CODE SAMPLES INTO A JUPYTER NOTEBOOK.
-     * String Concatenation
-           - String concatenation simply combines two strings with a separator as an optional argument.
-             To concatenate two strings in a DataFrame, complete the following steps:
-                  0. If you haven't installed Pandas yet: pip install pandas
-                     If you have installed Pandas copy and paste the code sample below into a Jupyter Notebook.
-                  1. Create dictionary for data to add to the dataframe
-                  2. Create the dataframe
-                  3. Concatenate the two string columns CODE SAMPLE: import pandas as pd

-                        # Create dictionary for data to add to the dataframe
-                        data = {'firstName': '[Enter your first name]', 'lastName': '[Enter your last name]'}

-                        # Create the dataframe
-                        df = pd.DataFrame(data=data, index=[0])

-                        # concatenate the two string columns by calling the "str" object and the "cat" method.
-                        df['firstName'].str.cat(df['lastName'], sep=' ')
       * Change Data Types
             - At times, you want to convert a column's data type to save RAM, create a calculation, or use a field as a dimension in a Data Visualization.
 To change a column's data type,